Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 Click Upload and Xcode will start uploading the archive to the notary service.

 Now you wait.
 If you’ve decided on your domain, maybe you can brainstorm some website design ideas at this point. :]

 You can check your app’s status in the Organizer.
 If you closed the window, you can open it by selecting Window ▸ Organizer.
 You’ll see the status under the Status column.
-You can also click Show Status Log to see what’s been going on.
+You can also click on Show Status Log to see what’s been going on.

 Once notarization completes, it will change to Ready to distribute.
 If something goes wrong, the status will change to Rejected.
-In that case, you can click Show Status Log to see why the notarization service rejected your app.
+In that case, you can click on Show Status Log to see why the notarization service rejected your app.

 Now that you have a notarized app, you can export the binary you’ll share with your users.
 Click Export Notarized App from the right sidebar.
 Select a location on disk and you’ll have your app!

 While you could distribute this app as it is, most developers choose to distribute their apps as compressed disk images, aka DMG files.
 In the next section, you’ll see how and why you’d do that.